READ THE PROLOGUE and the FIRST CHAPTER (below)

 “Well, even if it doesn’t sell, writing is a cheap hobby that keeps me out of trouble,” he smiled.

-“I don’t know.
-What about the chapter where you say terrorism has caused nearly 4000 American deaths over the past 12 year.
-And then you compare it to gun violence that has caused 400,000 death and medical errors that has caused three million deaths during that time period.
-Don’t you think that’s going to get you into trouble with somebody?”
+“I don’t know, Ed.
+What about the chapter where you say terrorism has caused nearly 4000 American deaths over the past 12 years, compared to 400,000 deaths from gun violence and three million deaths from medical errors.
+Don’t you think that’s going to get you into trouble?”

-“I think we are already in trouble,” Ed said, “because we make decisions based on what we’re most afraid of, rather than what is causing the most harm.
-But that’s a discussion for another day.”
+“I think all of us are already in trouble,” Ed said, “because we make decisions based on our fears, rather than the facts.”

-He took my elbow to steady me as the escalator reached bottom, the entrance to a cavernous shrine to panic and pain.
-A jolt shot down my leg as I stepped off but, according to my physical therapist, I’m doing well for a lady with a recent hip replacement.
+He took my elbow to steady me as the escalator reached bottom.
+A jolt shot down my leg as I stepped off, but my physical therapist says I’m doing well for a lady with a recent hip replacement.

-For the next twenty minutes we barely spoke as we relived the nightmare, the ball of flame erupting as the plane struck the Tower, the sickening sounds as the jumpers hit the sidewalk and the crushed fire truck, a relic of the 343 firefighters who died.
+For the next twenty minutes we barely spoke as we relived the nightmare, the twisted steel, the videos and the crushed fire truck, a relic of the 343 firefighters who died.

 “What is most remarkable,” he continued, “is that a page from the New Testament is clearly legible.
 You can see Jesus’ words printed in red: ‘…if anyone strikes you on the right cheek, turn the other cheek.’ …His message of forgiveness.”